 You must match these two components according to their specification.
-Before looking at how to match them, here are some terminologies you need to understand.
+Before looking at How to Match a Car Subwoofer and Amplifiers, here are some terminologies you need to understand.

 When dealing with audio systems, a channel is simply a flow of data (information) in a line.
 In the case of an amp, a channel refers to a single power cable in which data flows.